redblade7/smtoomuch/README.md

 "2883.
 In objecting to dissection in biology, you suggest a unit in space botany instead.
 All of the above are thanks to Bunny & Zelda!
 Thanks guys!"

-When you receive #4556 as a fortune, you will not know about #4557 unless you look it up.
+When you receive #2883 as a fortune, you will not know about the preceding jokes unless you look them up.

 (5) Joke #5387 was removed from the fortunes, as it appears to be a subheading mistakenly classified as a joke: